 Prohibited transaction rules exist so individuals don’t directly or indirectly benefit from transactions regarding their individual retirement account.

-These self-directed IRA rules are primarily in place so investments involving your IRA can benefit the retirement account, not just the owner.
-Of course, when you reach retirement age, you will benefit by having an increase of funds in your account.
+These Self-Directed IRA rules are primarily in place so investments involving your IRA can benefit the retirement account, not the owner.

 2. Self-dealing IRA prohibited transactions